Course Outline

 - The role of communication in project work.

-- Conscious Decisions in Projects: How to effectively make decisions regarding task acceptance or rejection.
+- Conscious Decisions in Projects: How to effectively make decisions regarding the acceptance or rejection of tasks.

-- Collaboration between teams – key principles of effective project collaboration.
+- Team cooperation - key principles of effective project collaboration.

-- Group Exercise: Simulation of task distribution in a project using conscious "YES" and "NO".
+- Group Exercise: Simulation of task division in a project using conscious "YES" and "NO".

 5. Managing Emotions and Pressure in Internal Relationships